67 Bridge St, Norwell, MA 02061, USA

 Boat Launch: Yes

-Hours: Bridge is always open.
+Hours: Bridge is a public roadway and thus is always open.
 Launch sites on both sides are open dawn to dusk.

 Parking: Limited parking on Marshfield side.
 Limited on-site parking on the Norwell side with Norwell residents with green recycling sticker.